z3h4/useful-commands/HTML & CSS/css.md

 ## Positioning

 - Using the position property we can precisely position an element.
 - The default value of this property is `static`.
+That means they are not positioned.
+They appear exactly in their normal position.
 - If we change the value of this property, the element is considered positioned.

-### Relavice Positioning
+### Relative Positioning

-- By setting the position to `relative`, we can position an element relative to its normal position.
+- By setting the position to `relative`, we can move an element relative to its normal position.
 - This does not impact other elements on the page.

       .box {